-1. Simultaneous Inclusion of all Categorical Moderators.
-To assess the robustness of our initial findings, we conducted a meta-regression analysis that incorporated all categorical moderators simultaneously.
-This comprehensive approach was driven by Chi-square tests that indicated an uneven distribution among these moderators (see Data Description section).
+Simultaneous Inclusion of All Categorical Moderators.
+To assess the robustness of our initial findings, we conducted a metaregression analysis that incorporated all categorical moderators simultaneously.
+This comprehensive approach was driven by chi-square tests that indicated an uneven distribution among these moderators (see the Data Description section).

-2. Age Moderation Analysis Based on Age Homogenous Samples.
-Given that some of the assessed effect sizes were derived from very age heterogeneous samples, we conducted an age analysis replication with a subset of effect sizes that were exclusively drawn from age homogeneous samples.
-In this procedure, we excluded samples with an age SD greater than 5 years, or, in cases where the age SD was not reported, samples spanning an age range exceeding 20 years.
+Age Moderation Analysis Based on Age-Homogeneous Samples.
+Given that some of the assessed effect sizes were derived from very age-heterogeneous samples, we conducted an age analysis replication with a subset of effect sizes that were exclusively drawn from age-homogeneous samples.
+In this procedure, we excluded samples with an age SD greater than 5 years, or in cases, where the age SD was not reported, samples spanning an age range exceeding 20 years.
 Samples lacking any information about age variation were also excluded.
-The final analysis incorporated 1038 effect sizes drawn from 153 samples.
+The final analysis incorporated 1,038 effect sizes drawn from 153 samples.